 Robin Gale-Baker, from Sustainable Macleod, discusses growing broad beans.
-She has also written articles for this website about growing cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, medlar trees, persimmon trees, other fruit trees and herbs.
-Also articles on codling moth, growing techniques, how much sun do veggies need, mulch, shade cloth and the emergency kitchen garden.
+She has also written articles for this website about growing cauliflower, celeriac, eggplants and capsicums, garlic, kohlrabi, other vegetables, herbs, apricot trees, blueberries, medlar trees, passionfruit, persimmon trees and other fruit trees.
+Also articles on codling moth, growing techniques, how much sun do veggies need, mulch, shade cloth, the art of watering and the emergency kitchen garden.
 Also a number of articles about growing fruit trees and general growing techniques.

 Broad beans are a wonderful crop to grow for four reasons: they are a delicious and nutritious food; they add nitrogen to the soil; they supply great colour; and they attract bees to aid pollination in the garden.